 What ends up being the breaking point for one person may just be another woman's normal existence.
 In violent situations, it's often an easy choice to leave if you or your kids are in danger.
 But in the absence of danger, deciding whether to divorce or not is a lot tougher decision to make.

 In these situations, we often recommend the e-book "Should You Stay or Should You Go?"
 This book is filled with many powerful and intuitive questions that will give you some insight into your relationship to help you make those difficult decisions.
-If you want to be able to reach a clearer, conscious decision about whether to keep working on your relationship or call it quits, click here for more information.
+If you want to be able to reach a clearer, conscious decision about whether to keep working on your relationship or call it quits, it's worth checking it out.

 You can also read through the answers to the following questions which discuss making the decision on whether to stay or go and when to get a divorce:

 Brenda's Question: I have a full-time job while my husband just pulls part-time hours.
 He's basically told me he doesn't want or like to work.
 On top of that, he said he doesn't want to take care of our 3 year old twin boys either.
 There have been times when I've called the house while I'm at work, only to find out that he's sleeping while the boys are watching TV!
 Our boys are starting to show signs of being neglected, and I feel like I'm partially at fault because I leave them with him while I work.
 We've discussed the possibility of divorce, but doesn't think he'd be happier somewhere else.
 It feels like I'm in a limbo between heaven and hell.
 This is torture and it's tearing me apart.
 He says he still loves us, but I can't help but think this is not just a "phase" for him.
 Is our marriage beyond "the point of no return"?